provenance-io/docs/integrating/asset-originators-guide.md

 This guide uses loans as the example digital asset, but the process can be applied to any type of asset.
 {% endhint %}

 This guide walks through the steps necessary to create an application using Provenance Blockchain and the [P8e Contract Execution Environment ](../p8e/overview/)to load and fund digital assets on chain.
-In the example, digital loans are boarded to Provenance, funded with stablecoin, and listed on the Figure Portfolio Manager \(PM\).
+In the example, digital loans are boarded to Provenance Blockchain, funded with stablecoin, and listed on the Figure Portfolio Manager \(PM\).

 ## Example Application